 Thinking strategically is a difficult skill to master.
 The objective of this course is to push the students to think strategically in different situations.
-The course introduces the students to a coherent framework of value creation and value capture and develops related concepts that are used to analyse the competitive environment of a firm and its internal strengths and weaknesses.
+The course introduces the students to a coherent framework of value creation and value capture and develops related concepts that are used to analyze the competitive environment of a firm and its internal strengths and weaknesses.

-The generic skills emphasized in this course following the planned scheme for IBE studies are:
+The skills emphasized in this course following the planned scheme for IBE studies are:

-11 G1.
-Understand and interpret relevant and reasoned written texts of academic level and Individual work, cases, project character.
-G2.
-Being able to justify their own positions consistent arguments and to defend them Participation in class, seminars publicly. (cases) and final project G3.
-Being able to communicate properly in both oral and written both expert and Seminar (Cases) and Final project inexperienced audiences.
-G4 Being able to use English in all areas of work (read, write and speak in a high Participation in class, Seminars register) (cases), Final project G6 Be able to work as a team, participating actively in the work and negotiating with Seminars (cases), Final project divergent views to reach consensus positions G7 Develop the ability to reason with distance self-critical issues or controversial Participation in class, Seminars issues. (cases), Final project G8 Accepting diversity of views as a fundamental ingredient of academic life and Theory, Seminars (cases) integral to contemporary society, and be able to present their own opinions while respecting differing opinions.
-G9 Having consolidated habits of self-discipline, self-demanding and rigor in the Seminars (cases), Final project conduct of academic work and in the organization and its proper timing.
-G10 Be proactive in the desire to know what ignored, essential in any learning process Seminars (cases), Final project and in any professional activity projection.
-G11 Being able to flexibly and creatively apply the acquired knowledge and to adapt to Seminars (cases), Final project new situations and contexts G16 Use the appropriate information in the formulation of proposals and problem Seminars (cases), Final project solving G17 Apply economic reasoning to adopt decisions Seminars (cases), Final project making in high risk situations.
-G18 Apply the knowledge and procedures relevant to a range of complex situations.
-Seminars (cases), Final project G19 Identify the key factors of a problem Seminars (cases), Final project
+G1.
+Understand and interpret relevant and reasoned written texts of academic level and Individual work, cases, project, character.
+Final exam G2.
+Being able to justify their own positions consistent arguments and to defend them Participation in class, seminars publicly. (cases) and Course project G3.
+Being able to communicate properly in both oral and written both expert and Seminar (Cases), Course project, inexperienced audiences.
+Final exam G4 Being able to use English in all areas of work (read, write and speak in a high Participation in class, Short register) quizzes, Seminars (cases), Course project, Final exam G6 Be able to work as a team, participating actively in the work and negotiating with Seminars (cases), Course project divergent views to reach consensus positions , , , , , , G7 Develop the ability to reason with distance self-critical issues or controversial Participation in class, Seminars issues. (cases), course project, Final exam G8 Accepting diversity of views as a fundamental ingredient of academic life and Theory, Seminars (cases) integral to contemporary society, and be able to present their own opinions while • respecting differing opinions.
+G9 Having consolidated habits of self-discipline, self-demanding and rigor in the Seminars (cases), Course project conduct of academic work and in the organization and its proper timing.
+G10 Be proactive in the desire to know what ignored, essential in any learning process Theory classes, Seminars (cases), and in any professional activity projection.
+Course project, Short Quizzes, 71 71 3 Final exam G11 Being able to flexibly and creatively apply the acquired knowledge and to adapt to Seminars (cases), Course project, new situations and contexts Short Quizzes G16 Use the appropriate information in the formulation of proposals and problem Seminars (cases), Course project, solving Final exam G17 Apply economic reasoning to adopt decisions Seminars (cases), Course project, making in high risk situations.
+Final exam G18 Apply the knowledge and procedures relevant to a range of complex situations.
+Seminars (cases), Course project, Final exam G19 Identify the key factors of a problem Seminars (cases), Course project, • Final exam